When it comes to writing commit messages, we all get blackouts. It's very hard sometimes to describe a commit message and make it meaningful.

 docs: Documentation only changes

 perf: Code changes that improve performance

-refactor: A code change that's not particularly a bug or new feature
+refactor: A code change that's not mainly a bug or new feature

 revert: Revert a previous commit

 style: Changes to styling like white space, formatting, semi-colons)

 Let's look at some samples, as they best understand what's going on.